joakimremler/AIS-WEB/README.md

 This is also the place where you can add, remove or edit plants that is added to your system.

 # BETA
-This version is fully functional but i recommend to use it in privat network becuse there is no securite built in.
+This version is fully functional but i recommend to use it in privat network becuse there is no built in securite.

 ## TODO
 * Add security to the webpage that you can only POST, DELETE or PUT values to sensors that is connected to you.